seiyaku

 The same symbol known as a Sun Cross is also used to represent the chief god in Germanic Paganism, Woden, and in Norse Paganism, Odin.
 Woden and Odin are usually considered to be the same god; famous for being a bit of a trouble-maker and fond of starting wars.
 His symbol is not meant to be a cross, but like Taranis, it represents a wheel.

 This wheel symbolizes the turning of life, into death.
 Perhaps this is why Hitler was fond of another rotating-wheeled cross, the Swastika.
-In more recent times, Woden's symbol has been adopted by white nationalists.
+In more recent times, Woden's symbol has been adopted by White supremacists.
 (See also the Yellow Cross.)
 These people glorify Aryan, Teutonic and Norse heritage, hence their appropriation of Woden's symbol and similar symbols.

 As mentioned above, Woden's Wheel shares the same symbol as the Sun Cross, and as with the Sun, Woden has given us a name to use on our calendars; the middle of the week - Woden's Day, (Wednesday).
 It's the day that's furthest away from Sunday.
 "Wednesday's child is full of woe" alludes to Odin, who has never being attributed with any cheerful disposition.